 Growing just 15 feet tall, Japanese pink dogwood is a great choice if you don’t have room for a full-sized dogwood tree.
 It flowers later than other dogwoods, usually in late spring or early summer (late May to early June), so it is useful in planning a succession of blooms.

 The kousa dogwood is also a great choice for fall color.
 Its leaves turn bright red.
-It is the dogwood to plant if you have a problem with anthracnose that would possibly kill a native pink-flowering dogwood tree.
+It is the dogwood to plant if you have a problem with anthracnose, which would possibly kill a native pink-flowering dogwood tree.

 If you want pink blossoms, make sure you are planting the Satomi variety.
 The Madison and Milky Way varieties bloom in white.
 The Satomi variety spreads out as it gets older, eventually reaching a height of 20 feet and a width of 20 feet.